mdn/translated-content-de/files/de/web/api/urlsearchparams/urlsearchparams/index.md

 console.log(new_url.href);
 // https://example.com/?a=hello&b=world&c=a&d=2&e=false

-// Hier ist es als Funktion, die (URL, Record<string, string>) akzeptiert const addSearchParams = (url, params = {}) =>
+// Here it is as a function that accepts (URL, Record<string, string>) const addSearchParams = (url, params = {}) => new URL(
-  new URL(
     `${url.origin}${url.pathname}?${new URLSearchParams([